smontt/prospects-selector/README.md

 Para que los factores sean comparables, se realizó una normalizacion de datos.

 En las empresas existen tres niveles de decisión: el primer nivel es el estratégico, formado por la Dirección General, así como las direcciones de área, el segundo nivel es el táctico o gerencial y, por último, el nivel operativo.
 De acuerdo a ese criterio se otorgaron los pesos de los cargos.

+_Years of experience: The more experience, the greater the probability of success._

+_Industry: Classification according to its weight in the Market._

+_Job position: If the position has more responsibilities or autonomy in decision-making, greater weight is given._

+_Company size: Large companies may have more resources, but small ones may be more agile._

+_In order for the factors to be comparable, data normalization was carried out._

+_In companies there are three levels of decision-making: the first level is the strategic level, formed by the General Management, as well as the area management, the second level is the tactical or managerial level and, finally, the operational level.
+The weights of the positions were given according to this criterion._

 ### Implementation